theslimyswamp/trade-plugin/README.md

 A PaperMC trading plugin for safe and scam-proof trading interactions, using custom GUIs.
 Written in Java.

+> [!WARNING]
+> At its current state, the plugin is broken and has one or more duplication glitches, so it probably shouldn't be used.

 ## License

 &copy; 2024-2025 [Esoteric Foundation](https://esoteric.foundation)